Advanced Facilitation Intensive Training & Retreat

-If you have not already been accepted into the Applied MBCT or MBSR Facilitation Certificate Program, please submit a completed Professional Development Application Form and a copy of your CV to email@example.com.
+If you have not already been accepted into the MBCT or MBSR Facilitation Certificate Program, please apply here and send your CV to email@example.com.

 Fee: Varies based on retreat location and your choice of single or double accommodation (as a charity, we do not charge HST).